-This video features Mr. Takashi Nagura, the fourth Enshu Onihide, who has been creating Enshu Onigawara in Fukuroi, Shizuoka prefecture.
+This video features Mr. Takashi Nagura, the fourth generation of Enshu Onihide, who has been creating Enshu Onigawara in Fukuroi, Shizuoka prefecture.

-He continues creating Onigawara with his own hands, and with the help of Mr. Motohisa Nagura, the next successor (the fifth Onihide), in order to save the traditional Japanese craft.
+He continues creating Onigawara with his own hands, and with the help of Mr. Motohisa Nagura, the next successor (the fifth generation of Onihide), in order to save the traditional Japanese craft.

 The History of Enshu Onigawara

 Enshu Onigawara have ancient roots dating back to the 14th century, when local tilers produced smoked roof tiles for the construction of Sunpu Castle (駿府城, Sunpujo).

 Made on the coasts of Ohta River (太田川, Ohtagawa) and Tenryu River (天竜川, Tenryugawa), the tiles are traditional crafts which have been held in high regard since long ago.

 Created by combining traditional Japanese art techniques, the oni roof tiles look very impressive as if they were actually artworks.